pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 As shown in the above Ceilometer command, alarm state is shown as "insufficient data".
 Alarm is triggered by Ceilometer once alarm state changes to "alarm".
-To make VNF instance reach to the pre-defined threshold, some simple scripts could be used.
+To make MEA instance reach to the pre-defined threshold, some simple scripts could be used.

 Note: Because Ceilometer pipeline set the default interval to 600s (10 mins),